 Tradesman, skilled labourer, builder, general contractor, commercial contractor, craftsman, handyman, what’s the difference between all these types of contractors?
-It’s valuable to know, so you can make the best choice, when selecting a company to work in and on your home.
+It’s valuable to know, so you can make the best choice when selecting a company to work in and in your home.

 There are two main categories of contractors: Commercial and Residential.

 A commercial contractor usually takes on medium or large commercial projects and they are chosen through a tender and bidding process which is overseen by governing bodies.
 Price is generally the main factor that decides which company is hired to complete the project.
 It is also slightly political and business relationships are very important between contracting companies and development businesses that oversee hundreds or thousands of projects.
 Most commercial contractors are incorporated and hire labour that is unionized.
 The nature of union work is that workers must qualify by achieving different certifications and once they are hired, their hourly wage is dependent on seniority and experience level.
 They do exactly what they are asked to do and no more.
 They clock in and clock out and they are fairly reliable, however, don’t care much about the quality of their work, as long as it meets minimum standards.

 Residential contractors come in all shapes and sizes, and pricing is not always the best way to determine who does the best work.
 Many homeowners want to pay the cheapest amount possible with their after-tax dollars, but they have trouble determining the best company to hire.